20centcroak/github-cheatsheet/cheatsheet.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```
 Current branch is the default branch called master.
-As this is a
-a new file is present in the working copy but is not tracked yet.
+No commits have been done so far but a new file is present in the working copy.
+However this file is not tracked yet.

+`{sdgsdf
+jhjh`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjM5MDY4NDQsLTE3NTQ0NjgwOTVdfQ
+eyJoaXN0b3J5IjpbLTE3ODkwNzMwMDcsLTE3NTQ0NjgwOTVdfQ
 ==
 -->